zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

 <figure><img src="../../.gitbook/assets/landingpage.png" alt=""><figcaption><p>Landing Page of the Dashboard</p></figcaption></figure>

 Usually, the dashboard is accessible at [http://127.0.0.1:8237/](http://127.0.0.1:8237/).
 Log in with the default username **"default"** (password not required) and see your recently run pipeline.
 Browse through the pipeline components, such as the execution history and artifacts produced by your steps.
-Use the DAG visualization to understand the flow of data and to ensure all steps completed successfully.
+Use the DAG visualization to understand the flow of data and to ensure all steps are completed successfully.

 <figure><img src="../../.gitbook/assets/DAGofRun.png" alt=""><figcaption><p>Diagram view of the run, with the runtime attributes of step 2.</p></figcaption></figure>